benphelps/Phelt/README.md

     -   Defined properties (not yet constants)
     -   Dunder methods (e.g. `__str`, `__add`, `__sub`, `__eq`, etc.)
 -   Mostly reentrant
-    -   The VM is mostly reentrant, you can invoke Lux functions from C, this is how `__str` is implemented for example.
+    -   The VM is mostly reentrant, you can invoke Phelt functions from C, this is how `__str` is implemented for example.
 -   Standard library
-    -   The standard library is written in C, and is compiled into the `lux` executable.
+    -   The standard library is written in C, and is compiled into the `phelt` executable.
         -   A lua-esque set of macros for manipulating the stack, allows for easy implementation of functions in C
     -   It is a work in progress, might be buggy
     -   Currently includes `system`, `math`, `http` and `file` modules